Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

         cells_generator.GenerateBasicRandom(cells, p_mesh->GetNumNodes());

 ```

 We now assign the mutation to the 11th and 51st cells.
 ```cpp
         cells[10]->SetMutationState(p_state);
         cells[50]->SetMutationState(p_state);

 ```

 Now that we have defined the mesh and cells, we can define the cell population.
 The constructor
 takes in the mesh and the cells vector.
 ```cpp
         MeshBasedCellPopulation<2> cell_population(*p_mesh, cells);

 ```

 In order to visualize labelled cells we need to use the following command.
 ```cpp
         cell_population.AddCellPopulationCountWriter<CellMutationStatesCountWriter>();

 ```

-We then pass in the cell population into an `OffLatticeSimulation`{.cpp},
+We then pass in the cell population into an `OffLatticeSimulation`,
 and set the output directory, output multiple, and end time.
 ```cpp
         OffLatticeSimulation<2> simulator(cell_population);